Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/partition_reload.md

 The design contains 3 partitions in directories `partition_reload_diff_graph/pr0_gmio`, `partition_reload_diff_graph/pr1_rtp` and `partition_reload_diff_graph/pr2_perf`.
 The graph code can be found in `aie` directories in the partitions.
 Another different graph for the same partition can be found in `partition_reload_diff_graph/pr0_gmio/aie2` and `partition_reload_diff_graph/pr1_rtp/aie2`.

-The host code for running each partition seperately can be found in `sw` directories in the partitions.
-And the `partition_reload_diff_graph/sw` directory contains host code for controlling multiple partitions.
+The host code for running each partition separately can be found in `sw` directories in the partitions.
+The `partition_reload_diff_graph/sw` directory contains host code for controlling multiple partitions.

 To build design ready for HW, run the following command: